MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 ## Add the QIO algorithm code

-So far, we only prepared the function to load necessary Python libraries and create a connection to your Azure Quantum Workspace.
+So far, we only prepared the function to load necessary Python libraries and create a connection to your Azure Quantum workspace.
 It's time to add some useful optimization code.

 1. Add necessary ``import`` statements at the beginning.
 Add following line after the first ``import`` statement.